simple-as-fuck/laravel-performance-log/.github/README.md

 ### Sql

-If you know than some sql is slow, and you are fine with that you can overwrite `'performance_log.database.slow_query_threshold'` by setting temporary threshold in `PerformanceLogConfig`.
+If you know than some sql is slow, and you are fine with that you can overwrite `'performance_log.database.slow_query_threshold'` by setting a temporary threshold in `PerformanceLogConfig`.

 ```php
 /** @var \SimpleAsFuck\LaravelPerformanceLog\Service\PerformanceLogConfig $config */